sartim/shop_rest_api/README.md

-# Shop REST API
+# Django Shop API

-REST API using Django REST Framework for an online shop.
+REST API which exposes endpoints both for an online shop and a CMS admin.
+It's developed using Django framework & Django REST framework dependency.
+The database configuration for the app relies on PostgreSQL.

 ##### (Optional)
     $ virtualenv -p python3 venv